chrisdortch/Lifeguards/README.md

 ## Isolation from Lakeside Essentials

 This repo is separate from `chrisdortch/serenity-stores` and should be deployed as its own Vercel project.
-Do not connect it to the Serenity Stores / Lakeside Essentials project.

-## Important MVP note

-This first version stores schedule data in browser localStorage.
-It is fully functional on one browser/device and good for testing the workflow and UI.
-For real multi-phone lifeguard submissions, connect a shared database such as Vercel Postgres, Neon, or Supabase.

 ## Vercel settings